RakhithJK/python-telegram-bot-python-telegram-bot-wiki/Making-your-bot-persistent.md

 You can also selectively store only some of `{bot,chat,user,callback}_data` by passing a `PersistenceInput` to the `store_data` argument your persistence class.

-### ⚠️ Note
+> [!NOTE]

-Since the persisted data is loaded on start-up, any data written to `Application.{bot, chat, user_data}` *before* startup will hence be overridden!
+> Since the persisted data is loaded on start-up, any data written to `Application.{bot, chat, user_data}` *before* startup will hence be overridden!
 To manually write data into these *after* the persisted data has been loaded, please use [`Application.post_init`](https://docs.python-telegram-bot.org/telegram.ext.applicationbuilder.html?highlight=ApplicationBuilder#telegram.ext.ApplicationBuilder.post_init).

 ## Refreshing at runtime